 Prioritize Financial Security

 What does it mean to prioritize financial security?
-Financial security means having the money to cover the necessities in your life, like food, water, and shelter, and having a safety net, like an emergency fund and having money stashed away for your future retirement.
-It also means balancing loan repayments with these other financial obligations.
+Financial security means having the money to cover the necessities (food, water, and shelter), having a safety net such as an emergency fund, and having money stashed away for your future retirement.
+To be financially secure, you’ll need to balance making loan repayments with these other financial obligations.

-• Creating a budget: Creating a budget involves totaling up your income and subtracting your expenses, choosing a budgeting system, like an app, and tracking your expenses.
-Many experts recommend the 50/30/20 budget rule, which advocates spending 50% of your budget on necessities, 30% on wants, and 20% on savings and additional debt repayment.
+• Creating a budget: Creating a budget involves totaling up your income, subtracting your expenses, choosing a budgeting system like an app, and tracking your spending.
+Many experts recommend the 50/30/20 budget rule: spend 50% of your budget on necessities, 30% on wants, and 20% on savings and additional debt repayment.

-• Setting long-term financial goals: What long-term financial goals do you have?
-Set some long-term financial goals, such as saving for retirement or achieving homeownership with student loans.
+• Setting long-term financial goals: Set some long-term financial goals, such as saving for retirement or achieving homeownership with student loans.
 Both parents and college-aged or newly graduated kids can do this with a financial advisor who can help everyone balance loan repayments alongside other financial aspirations.

 Support Each Other

-Reach out to the people who will support you in your journey, and that includes resources and support networks for guidance, such as your student loan servicer, a financial advisor, and, if stress is an issue, a mental health provider.
+Reach out to the people who can support you, including your student loan servicer, a financial advisor, and, if necessary, a mental health provider.
+Support networks and resources can guide you through your journey.

 Planning for the Future

 Planning for the future may seem overwhelming while managing student loan debt.
-However, you don’t have to go it alone.
-Consider meeting with a financial advisor to discuss how to balance today (as in, your student loan repayment strategies) and tomorrow, such as putting away some funds for retirement.
+But you don’t have to go it alone.
+Consider meeting with a financial advisor to discuss how to balance the challenges of today (as in, your student loan repayment strategies) and the goals of tomorrow, such as putting away some funds for retirement.

-It can be a good idea to have an objective, outside expert come in and evaluate your situation so they can help you devise a plan of action — in both kids’ and parents’ situations.
-You may feel as if you can’t possibly save for the future while focused on paying off your student debt, but a trained professional can often offer wise guidance.
+It can be a good idea to have an objective, outside expert come in and evaluate your situation to help you create a family plan of action.
+You may feel like you can’t possibly save for the future while paying off your student debt, but a trained professional can often offer valuable guidance.

-Both parents and students may also wonder how to save for college for future generations.
-Ultimately, it’s important to secure your financial path first to reach your long-term financial goals and achieve financial freedom before worrying about future generations.
-After all, grandchildren can also borrow for college, but you can’t borrow for retirement.
-That said, this is another good topic to broach with a financial expert who is familiar with student loans and saving.
+You may also be wondering how to save for future generations to go to college.
+It’s important that you secure your own finances, reach your long-term goals, and achieve financial freedom before worrying about future generations.
+After all, your grandchildren can borrow for college, but you can’t borrow for retirement.
+That said, you might discuss the possibility of setting up a college fund with a financial expert to see if it fits with your other financial goals.

 The Takeaway

-Student debt can be challenging on its own, but when two generations of the same family are paying off their loans, it can feel overwhelming.
-It’s important to remember that student debt is a phase you are moving through, like paying off a car loan or mortgage.
-It doesn’t define you, nor is it with you forever.
-By supporting one another emotionally, budgeting well, and exploring repayment options, families can take control of their debt and pay it off in the most manageable way possible.
+Student debt can be challenging on its own, but when two generations in a family are paying off loans, it can feel overwhelming.
+Remember, student debt is a phase, like paying off a car loan or mortgage.
+It doesn’t define you and won’t last forever.
+By supporting each other emotionally, budgeting carefully, and exploring repayment options, families can manage their debt and pay it off as smoothly as possible.

 Looking to lower your monthly student loan payment?
 Refinancing may be one way to do it — by extending your loan term, getting a lower interest rate than what you currently have, or both.
 (Please note that refinancing federal loans makes them ineligible for federal forgiveness and protections.
 Also, lengthening your loan term may mean paying more in interest over the life of the loan.)
 SoFi student loan refinancing offers flexible terms that fit your budget.